-CLEVELAND — Layoff notices are going out to Cleveland Metropolitan School District teachers and paraprofessionals Friday, the president of the Cleveland Teachers Union, Errol Savage, told News 5.
+CLEVELAND — Layoff notices began going out to Cleveland Metropolitan School District teachers and paraprofessionals on Friday, according to Cleveland Teachers Union President Errol Savage.

 Last week, the Cleveland Metropolitan School District informed all staff that layoff notices related to its Building Brighter Futures (BBF) school consolidation initiative will be issued no later than Tuesday, April 14.